V. K. Ramasamy (actor): Biography

 (Kamalhaasan) 60 year cinema career.
-He showed V.K.Ramasamy's image (along with other 59 important persons of his life who include Sivaji Ganesan, Gemini Ganesan, Rajnikanth, Nagesh and his guru K.Balachander) in Kamal Haasan's 60th year function ("Ungal Naan" function) at 17 November 2019, Nehru Auditorium, Chennai.
+He showed V. K. Ramasamy's image (along with those of the other 59 important persons of his life, including Sivaji Ganesan, Gemini Ganesan, Rajnikanth, Nagesh and his guru K.Balachander) in Kamal Haasan's 60th year function ("Ungal Naan" function) at 17 November 2019, Nehru Auditorium, Chennai.

 Rajinikanth has shared the profit of Arunachalam with eight producers as Guru Dhatchanai.
-V.K.Ramasamy is one among the eight producers of Rajinikanth's movie Arunachalam and benefited with the profit share.
+V.K.
+Ramasamy was one of the producers of that movie and benefited from the profit share.

 Both Kamal Haasan and Rajinikanth showed their respect and love of the most senior actor of the film industry Mr.V.K.Ramasamy.
 Also Malayalam director Fazil has collaborated with V.K.Ramasamy in his Tamil movies such as Poove Poochooda Vaa, Arangetra Velai, Varusham Padhinaaru.
 Comedy actor Dr.Charle mentioned V.K.Ramasamy as his mentor in many interviews and stages, also submitted a chapter in his thesis about the V.K.Ramasamy's contribution of humor in Tamil cinema.

 Ramasamy was known for his dialogue delivery, especially as a villain or comedian.
 He was at ease playing any role and paired with the veteran comedienne, Manorama, to play some memorable roles in Tamil films.
 Peers always respected his old world values of discipline on the sets.
 In the later part of his career, Ramasamy produced over 15 films.
 Among his last films was Dumm Dumm Dumm, that represents the fourth generation of Tamil cinema.